 Through studying archival materials and oral histories, we gain a more equitable, deeper understanding of Asmat that favors cultural identity.

-Asmat Cultural Archives and Research Centre.
+Asmat Cultural Archives and Research

 “Reconnecting the Asmat with Their Own Archives and Knowledge”